-(32) ‘testing data’ means data used for providing an independent evaluation of the AI system in order to confirm the expected performance of that system before its placing on the market or putting into service.
+Article 3 (32) AIA ‘testing data’ means data used for providing an independent evaluation of the AI system in order to confirm the expected performance of that system before its placing on the market or putting into service.

-How do the MDR, IVDR and AI Act address training data used for AI systems in medical devices?
+How do the MDR, IVDR and AIA address training data used for MDAI?

 The importance of utilising training data which is appropriate for the intended purpose of the MDAI is essential in order to produce accurate and (clinically) relevant outputs.
 In accordance with the claimed intended purpose of the device, the training data used must be representative of the intended patient population.
 (MDR Annex II TD section 3, a and b and section 6 on product verification and validation).

-The AI Act mandates that training data for AI systems be of high quality, sufficiently representative, free of errors (to the extent possible) and examined in view of certain biases (Article 10, par.2(f)) to ensure reliability and accuracy (AI Act, Article 10).
+The AIA requires that training data for MDAI be of high quality, sufficiently representative, free of errors (to the best extent possible), complete in the view of the intended purpose , include the appropriate statistical properties and be examined in view of possible biases that are likely to affect the health and safety of persons, have negative impact on fundamental rights ore lead to discrimination prohibited under Union law (AIA, Article 10).
+It also requires the inclusion of measures to address data privacy and security concerns, as well as transparency in data collection and processing.

-The MDR and IVDR requires that clinical data used for device evaluation is robust, reliable, and derived from well-designed studies (MDR, Art.
+The MDR and IVDR require that clinical data used for device evaluation is robust, reliable, and derived from well-designed studies (MDR, Art.
 57 (3)).).
 Annex XIV - MDCG 2020-1 Guidance on clinical evaluation (MDR) / Performance evaluation (IVDR) of medical device software).

 Should the device have a broad intended purpose, then a diverse, representative dataset, free from biases to the extent possible should be utilised to generate sufficient clinical evidence.
 Particular importance should be placed on the diversification of datasets that should cover the various demographics and conditions claimed.

-Providers should employ stringent data governance practices to maintain data integrity and prevent unintended bias (AI Act, Article 10).
+Manufacturers should employ stringent data governance practices to maintain data integrity and prevent unwanted bias (AIA, Article 10).
 In addition, the validation of training data used MDAI is paramount and should be demonstrated as part of the studies to ensure the accuracy, reliability, and effectiveness of the MDAI.

-For devices with a limited or specific intended purpose targeted towards a specific patient population, the training data could in principle

-AI Act Annex IV, specifically section 2(g) prescribes the technical documentation requirements regarding validation and testing procedures used, including information about the validation and testing data used and their main characteristics, metrics used to measure accuracy, robustness and compliance with other relevant requirements set out in Chapter III, Section 2, as well as potentially discriminatory impacts; test logs and all test reports dated and signed by the responsible persons, including with regard to pre-determined changes as referred to under point (f);

-Similarly, the AI Act mandates that providers use data that is diverse, representative datasets of the target population, and free from biases to the best extent possible to train AI systems.

 Technical Documentation

-What technical documentation is required by the MDR/IVDR and AI Act for MDAI?
+What technical documentation is required by the MDR/IVDR and AIA for MDAI?

-Both the MDR and AI Act mandate the provision of comprehensive technical documentation for MDAI.
-The MDR requires detailed descriptions of the AI algorithm, software architecture, data processing methods, and risk management strategies (MDR, Annex II).
-The AI Act requires similar documentation, focusing on transparency and accountability, including risk assessments, data governance practices, and performance testing outcomes of the AI system (AI Act, Article 11).
+The MDR, IVDR and the AIA mandate the provision of comprehensive technical documentation for MDAI.
+The MDR/IVDR require detailed descriptions of software, software architecture, data processing methods, and risk management strategies (MDR, Annex II).
+The AIA requires additional documentation, focusing on transparency and accountability, including risk assessments, data governance practices, and performance testing outcomes of the AI system (AIA, Article 11).